-I dropped my son off to his summer job at the Montgomery Friends Farmers' Market and came home get Bhavna.
-The night before she had stated that she wanted to visit the Farmers' Market with me.
+I dropped my son off at his summer job at the Montgomery Friends Farmers' Market and came home get Bhavna.
+The night before, she had stated that she wanted to visit the Farmers' Market with me.
 She wanted to see what produce was available.
 She was still sleeping when I got home.
 She slept until 10 AM.

 I set up my tripod, camera, and Nikon with Kenko extension tubes attached to the AF-S Nikkor DX 18-55 mm f/3.5-5.6.
 The sky was overcast all weekend with occasional downpours of rain.
-Getting everything in focus in the low light of the day was a challenge but fortunately, there was very little wind.
-I stopped down the aperture to f/22 and even lower — f/32 and bumped up the ISO to 6400.
+Getting everything in focus in the low light of the day was a challenge, but fortunately, there was very little wind.
+I lowered the aperture to f/22 and even lower — f/32 and bumped up the ISO to 6400.

-I fired off a few shots but did not have a feel for what the shots would look like in black and white.
+I fired off a few shots but did not feel what the photos would look like in black and white.
 I played around with the macro setting and effects settings on the Nikon D5100.
 I found one setting that simulates "night vision ".
 That produced black and white JPEG images.
-I continued shooting but when I imported to Adobe Lightroom for processing I preferred the look of the night vision image more than any of the others.
+I continued shooting, but when I imported it to Adobe Lightroom for processing, I preferred the night vision image's look more than any others.

-Macro Moments was created by avid macro photographer, Susan Gutterman, to share the beauty of macro photography and learn from others photographers.
+Macro Moments was created by an avid macro photographer Susan Gutterman to share the beauty of macro photography and learn from other photographers.
 A new challenge begins on the 1st and 3rd Wednesday of each month.